 Eloise Brandt, violinist

-Friction massage is distinctive — it's has quite a different goal and feel than the more typical squeezing and steam-rolling of muscles, as you might do with some tennis ball massage.
-But the action of friction massage is simple and well-suited to self-treatment, as long as you can reach the problem (and most tendonitis is reachable).
+The method is inconsistent in the wild.5 I will try to provide some guidelines that split the differences.
+Friction massage is distinctive — it has a different goal and feel than the more typical squeezing and steam-rolling of muscles, as you might do with some tennis ball massage.
+But the action of friction massage is simple and well-suited to self-treatment, as long as you can reach the problem (and most tendinitis is reachable).
 Just rub gently back and forth over the inflamed tendon at the point of greatest tenderness.
 Your strokes should be perpendicular to the fibres of the tendon — like strumming a guitar string.

 Use gentle to moderate pressure with the pads of your fingers or a thumb.
 Strong pressure is not required or wise, particularly for self-treatment.
 I’ll explain more about intensity as we go.

-If the frictioning is painless, or the pain is dull, you are probably in the wrong place, or you don’t have tendonitis.
-If it is too painful, either you are pressing too hard, or the tendonitis is simply too serious to easily treat in this fashion.
+If the frictioning is painless, or the pain is dull, you are probably in the wrong place, or you don’t have tendinitis.
+If it is too painful, either you are pressing too hard, or the tendinitis is simply too serious to easily treat in this fashion.